sophiechhoeu/portfolio/README.md

 My content is succinct to provide an overall snapshot for the users of the website.

-The headers shake when they also hover to provide a point of interest on the website and add a little quirk.
+The headers glow and will stop glowing if you hover to provide a point of interest on the website and add a little quirk.
+My inspiration for this can be found via this [codepen].(https://codepen.io/FelixRilling/full/qzfoc/)

 The footer has the same buttons with an animated hover to encourage click through however the button text is more personable like my brand.

-I removed the nav on mobile devices and the shake functionality because there's only 3 sections to my website which can be easily accessed via short scrolling.
-This is to allow the user access to the content without an obstruction with clear buttons and sectioned off areas of content.
-The highlight hover feature also encourages click through even on mobile.
+I removed the nav on mobile devices and used the site-map as as navbar when the media is smaller as it is available on each page of the site.
+It's straight forward and to the point and directs the user through each possible page option.
+The highlight hover feature on the buttons also encourages click through even on mobile.

 ### Demonstrate that you considered usability heuristics